raj23manj/springBoot/jokesapp/README.md

             - spring-cloud-starter-sleuth-zipkin => used for giving sleuth id's in the format zipkin accepts
             - spring-cloud-bus-amqp(for old version of spring boot) => spring-rabbit(new version of spring boot)
               * https://www.udemy.com/microservices-with-spring-boot-and-spring-cloud/learn/v4/t/lecture/12451184?start=0

+    * Spring-Cloud-Bus => 102
+      * we can use rabbit mq, kafka multiple options available
+      * if multiple instances of the service are running, then we need to indivudually hit the url one by one, to avoid this and make one call so that all instances get refreshed, we need to use spring-cloud-bus
+      * issue with finchely implementing with spring boot 2.0.2+ => 101
+      * use "spring-rabbit" to connect the services to rabbit mq
+      * diable the security for actuators
+      * hit the url "/actuator/bus-refresh" => in this case on limits service, this will refresh all instances of limits service

     * Fault Tolerance
       1) Hystrix - if a service is down, hystrix helps to configure a default response.